 There was no discussion of the distinctions between corporate and individual election, the intention and consistent themes of Paul through Romans 9-11 or the story of Jacob and Esau that Paul references.
 We also don’t see any attempt to engage in the original languages or Paul’s point in 1 Timothy 2.
-Needless to say, I found this as a red meat post for their non-calvinist fan base without much substance or anything interesting to bring this debate that has been going on for hundreds of years.
+You can read about that here.

 Jim Boucher’s Contribution

 I (Jim Boucher) am not prone to blog wars.
 But TLRJ needed my assistance, and I thought it would be an interesting exercise.
 We are together responding to a blogpost published by the CerebralFaith blog about Romans 9.